FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webapp/native-login-form-to-application-backend-jwts-refresh-tokens-cookies.md

 ---
 layout: advice
-title: Webapp native login to backend
-subtitle: Using JWTs and refresh tokens
+title: Webapp native login to backend with JWTs and refresh tokens
-description: An explanation of webapp login using a native login form that submits to the application backend and uses JWTs and refresh tokens in cookies
+description: An explanation of webapp login using a native login form that submits to the application backend with JWTs and refresh tokens in cookies
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication